 #6 Always be open to new ideas and information even if you don’t fully agree with everything someone has to say.
 Everyone has something interesting and unique to offer from their own life experiences.
 Just because you don’t believe in one thing someone has to say or values, doesn’t mean that everything they contribute is worthless.
 If you’re only learning from people who are similar to you, you’re setting limitations on yourself.

 It’s ok to disagree on some issues but see the value in other aspects of the content others are putting out.
-Many of my influences are highly intelligent people but I don’t always agree with their ideas or the way they choose to live their lives.
+Many of my influences are highly intelligent people, but I don’t always agree with their ideas or the way they choose to live their lives.
 None the less, I’m always eager to learn from them even if not everything being taught is congruent with my values.
 As long as you can think for yourself, take the good, analyze the not so good, and if something doesn’t sit well with you, just filter it out based upon your own logical evaluation, you have nothing to lose.

 As you continue to advance in life you can pull others up with you and they can help you to reach the next level for yourself.
-Be social, be friendly, offer value to others and you’ll be surprised at the amount of value that flows back to you.
-Sometimes you’ll stumble upon people that can open doors for you or expose you to different opportunities you’d never know existed.
+Be social, be friendly, offer value to others, and you’ll be surprised at the amount of value that flows back to you.
+Sometimes you’ll stumble upon people that can open doors for you, or expose you to different opportunities you’d otherwise never know existed.

-Lessons have to be learned and you have to put in the work to earn it, otherwise when they day comes you won’t be able to truly appreciate the achievement.
+Lessons have to be learned and you have to put in the work to earn it, otherwise when that day comes you won’t be able to truly appreciate the achievement.
 Things take time to develop and grow.
 Rome wasn’t built in a day.
-As long as you continue to take action and to increase your knowledge, skill set, ability, experience and social circle things should generally be moving in a positive direction.
+As long as you continue to take action and to increase your knowledge, skill set, ability, experience, and social circle, things should generally be moving in a positive direction.
 Stick with it and over time you’ll be amazed with the results.

 That’s all for today.
 This one felt good to put together.
-It’s this sort of thinking that helps me stay motivated and keep on pushing forward when I hit a rough patch or get a little frustrated with my own progress.
-I hope you found some of this ideas and concepts helpful.
+It’s this sort of thinking that helps me stay motivated and to keep on pushing forward when I hit a rough patch, or get frustrated with my own progress.
+I hope you found some of these ideas and concepts helpful.
 Thank you for reading.

 Ten Key Concepts for Success – SoLongMediocrity.com